nrinaudo/kantan.csv/docs/src/main/tut/parsing.md

 ```

 Note that you could have used any collection type instead of `List`, although not all would make sense.
 A `Set`, for
-instance, would not be very useful, as the order of columns matter in our example.
+instance, would not be very useful, as the order of columns matters in our example.

 ## Parsing into useful types
-This last example was interesting, but a bit underwhelming - rows as sequence of strings are a bit of a disappointment,
+That last example was interesting, but a bit underwhelming - rows as sequence of strings are a bit of a disappointment,
 especially with a language like Scala where we like things typed to their eyeballs.

 Luckily, tabulate supports parsing into most standard types (and has easy to use extension mechanisms for whatever is